MicrosoftEdge/WebView2Feedback/specs/WebAuthenticationRequested.md

         /// Response to the authentication request with credentials.
 This object will be populated by the app
         /// if the host would like to provide authentication credentials.
         CoreWebView2BasicAuthenticationResponse Response { get; };

+        /// Returns an `ICoreWebView2Deferral` object.
+Use this deferral to
+        /// defer the decision to show the Basic Authentication dialog.
+        CoreWebView2Deferral Deferral { get; };
     }

     /// Represents a Basic HTTP authentication response that contains a user name